ruancastro/spotify-ELT-snowflake-dbt-streamlit/README.md

 ## 📚 dbt Documentation & Lineage

-This project leverages dbt’s built-in documentation and lineage features to ensure transparency, traceability, and data quality.
+This project leverages dbt’s built-in documentation and lineage capabilities to ensure transparency, traceability, and data quality during development and execution.

 All models, sources, and tests are documented using dbt schema files.
-During each execution, dbt generates metadata artifacts such as:
+During each run, dbt generates metadata artifacts such as `manifest.json` and `catalog.json`, which describe:

-- `manifest.json`
-- `catalog.json`

-These artifacts describe:

 - full lineage (Bronze → Silver → Gold)
 - column-level documentation
 - applied data quality tests
 - model dependencies

+These artifacts are generated at execution time and are typically consumed locally or in CI environments rather than committed to version control.

-The project uses **dbt Fusion**, which generates these artifacts during execution and allows visualization via compatible documentation and lineage tools.
+The project uses **dbt Fusion**, which produces these artifacts automatically as part of the build process.

 ---